edriclugard/edriclugard/README.md

-## 👋 Hi
+# 👋 Hi there, I'm Edric Lugard!

-I am an aspiring AI/ML engineer focused on developing my data science and machine learning skills.

-I am passionate about exploring artificial intelligence and solving real-world problems.
+🎯 **Aspiring AI/ML Technical Content Writer**
+💡 Passionate about exploring the world of Artificial Intelligence
+✍️ I love breaking down complex AI/ML concepts into easy-to-understand technical content
+🌱 Currently learning and growing in the field of Data Science, Machine Learning, and AI

-As I learn and grow, I share my insights through technical writing to help others in the community.
+📚 Sharing what I learn through tutorials, articles, and technical documentation to help others in the community

-If you're into Technical writing, AI/ML — let’s connect!!

-## 📫 Connect with Me
+---

+### 🚀 What I’m Working On:
+- Building a solid foundation in **Python**, **Data Science**, and **Machine Learning**
+- Writing beginner-friendly content on AI/ML topics
+- Creating technical documentation and learning resources
+- Contributing to open-source AI/ML-related projects (soon!)

+---

+### 💬 Let's Connect!
+I'd love to connect and collaborate if you're into **technical writing**, **AI**, or **machine learning**.
+Feel free to check out my work, share feedback, or just say hi!

 📧 Email: **[edriclugard@yahoo.co.uk](mailto:edriclugard@yahoo.co.uk)**